Keyfactor/bosch-ipcamera-orchestrator/README.md

 ![](images/Bosch_Security_Systems.gif)
 2. Initial design is using HTTP because we don't have a trusted cert on the camera to use HTTPS.
 Further invenstigaion with prospects/customers will help us identify if we need to switch to HTTPS after the initial certificate is installed.
 3. Currently supports Bosch firmware version 7.10.0095 - 7.82.
 Has not been tested with any other firmeware version.
-4. The Camereas only support SHA256.
+4. The Cameras only support SHA256.

 **1. Create the New Certificate Store Type for the Bosch IP Camera Universal Orchestrator**